Halleloya/DBAC/README.md

 allowed grant type: `authorization_code`. allowed response type: `code`.
 ```
 After generating the client, put the client info to the "Droit/auth/providers_config.py".
 Indeed, this configuration is extremely similar to the federated identity management configuration (because OIDC is built upon OAuth).
+More on OAuth and OIDC implementation please refer to [Authlib](https://authlib.org/).

 ### Additional Supported Features